lablup/raftify/README.md

 ## Debugging

-You can use a collection of CLI commands that let you inspect the data persisted in LMDB and the status of Raft Servers.
+You can use a collection of CLI commands that let you inspect the data persisted in stable storage and the status of Raft Servers.

 ```
 ❯ raftify-cli debug persisted ./logs/node-1